romeric/florence/README.md

 ```

 # Documentation
-A series of well explained examples are provided in the example folder that cover most of the functionality of florence.
-As an example, setting up and solving the Laplace equation using fourth order hexahedral Lagrange shape functions over a cube is as simple as
+Documentation is available under [wiki](https://github.com/romeric/florence/wiki) pages.
+Furthermore, a series of well explained examples are provided in the example folder that cover most of the functionality of florence.

+To get a quick taste of Florence, let us consider the Laplacian for example.
+Setting up and solving the Laplace equation using fourth order hexahedral Lagrange shape functions over a cube is as simple as

 ~~~python
 import numpy as np